 Organizational ChangeBack to Course Guide

-The course presents concepts of spontaneous and planned changes within the organization and their influence on employee behavior and the organization’s structure.
+The course presents concepts of spontaneous and planned changes within the organization and their influences on employee behavior and the organization’s structure.
 Topics include change theories, managing change, strategic advantages and disadvantages of change, and planning change goals.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

 - Discussing the evolution of organizational development as a professional discipline.